guotree/machine_learning/README.md

 # machine_learning
-This repository is my programming task on Coursera
+This repository is my programming tasks on Coursera